-Math 8 - Learn to solve problems involving linear equations (including systems) and inequalities, applications of radicals and exponents, geometric transformations, data analysis, and real world geometry.
+Math 8 - This course will prepare students to take the 8th grade PSSA.
+It is designed to equip students with a mastery of the standards and prepare them to meet success.
+Students will authentically apply their learning towards solving problems involving linear equations (including systems) and inequalities, applications of radicals and exponents, geometric transformations, data analysis, and real world geometry.